entando/entando-docs/vuepress/docs/v6.3.2/tutorials/backend-developers/consume-APIs-with-Postman-OAuth2.md

 Unfortunately, Postman doesn't handle the refresh action if the token has expired, and you need to generate a new one by yourself by clicking on the “Get new access token” button.
 To avoid this manual action you can make the token longer by updating the timeout over 5 min.
 However, we do not recommend this solution.

-The Postman team is tracking this issue and plans to include this feature in the incoming versions: https://github.com/postmanlabs/postman-app-support/issues/10112.
+The Postman team is tracking this issue and plans to include this feature in the next versions: https://github.com/postmanlabs/postman-app-support/issues/10112.